geek-cookbook/geek-cookbook/docs/blog/posts/changelog/new-recipe-mastodon-k8s.md

   - Mastodon Review: review/mastodon.md
   - Mastodon Kubernetes recipe: recipes/kubernetes/mastodon.md
   - Mastodon Docker Swarm recipe: recipes/mastodon.md
-description: New Docker Swarm Recipe - Mastodon - Federated social network.
+description: New Kubernetes Recipe - Mastodon - Federated social network.
 Think "like twitter but also like email"
+image: /images/mastodon.png
+title: Added tutorial for running a Mastodon instance on Kubernetes
 ---

-# New Mastodon recipe (swarm)
+# New Recipe: Mastodon - Federated social network.
+Think "like twitter but also like email"

 New recipe - Mastodon, like Twitter on the Fediverse.
-Check out the [Docker Swarm recipe][mastodon]!
+Check out the [Kubernetes recipe][k8s/mastodon]!

 <!-- more -->